Product Requirements Document

 - Catalog.
 Define a minimal, complete catalog of artifact types covering software development from intent through deployment to feedback.
 Each type carries a template, an authoring prompt, and quality criteria.

-- Alignment skill.
-Provide a single skill that any AI agent can run against a project’s governing artifacts to identify drift, gaps, and contradictions, and produce a plan for closing them.
+- Routing skill.
+Provide a single runtime-portable skill that routes HELIX-owned workflow modes against a project’s governing artifacts.
+Alignment is a required mode: it identifies drift, gaps, and contradictions, then produces a plan for closing them.

 - Methodology spec.
-Specify authority order, the seven-activity control loop, the artifact-type schema, and the alignment skill contract as a runtime-neutral document.
+Specify the artifact authority hierarchy, the seven-activity control loop, the artifact-type schema, and the routing skill contract as a runtime-neutral document.

 - Stay small.
 HELIX is content + one skill.
 Not a tool, not a platform, not a CLI.
 Resist scope creep into runtime territory.